janus-idp/operator/docs/admin.md

 -
 Also, if Backstage CR configured as EnabledLocalDb it will create Database (PGSQL) Container, configured in *(db-deployment.yaml).spec.template.spec.Containers[].image*

-By default Backstage Operator is configured to use publicly availabe images, which is not acceptable for Airgapped environment.
+By default Backstage Operator is configured to use publicly available images, which is not acceptable for Airgapped environment.